 Address: 10b Kloofnek Road, Tamboerskloof

 Situated just behind Camps Bay's main strip, the Codfather offers a unique presentation of fine fish.
 There is no menu at this low-key restaurant.
 Patrons make their choice after a personal discourse with their waiter on the daily specials.
 It is then weighed, prepared to the highest standard, and served to their table.
 Staff are all first class and provide a service of the highest order.
 There is also a sushi bar.
 The restaurant is open daily for lunch and dinner.

 Address: 37 The Drive, Camps Bay

 Telephone: 021 438 0782

-Beluga is a stylish eatery located in the Foundry, a wonderful 100-year-old red-brick building that once housed one of the city's oldest metal works, now converted into a modern interior design and office centre in the heart of what is rapidly becoming Cape Town's film and modelling district.
-The restaurant offers the best of New World cuisine - plenty of robust flavours, interesting ingredients and generous portions - while the cocktail bar serves great drinks and retro-cocktails, and a welcoming café spills out onto an enclosed courtyard, serving light meals and coffees from early till late.
+Beluga is a stylish and sophisticated eatery located in the Foundry, a 100-year-old redbrick building that once housed one of the city's oldest metal works.
+It now has a modern interior design as well as an office centre, integrating into what has become Cape Town's film and modelling district.
+The restaurant offers the best of a wide range of cuisines.
+However, there are plenty of robust flavours, interesting ingredients, and generous portions.
+The cocktail bar serves great drinks, perfectly complemented by its famous sushi menu.
+Tables spill out onto an enclosed courtyard, serving light meals and coffees from early until late.

 Address: The Foundry, Prestwich Street, Green Point